jared-ruiz/openai-assistant-test/learning_log.md

 ### Learning Process Begins

-- I've been learning my entire life and the way I have always approached new topics or projects is to watch others either build something I am interested in, or explain to me with visuals.
+- I've been learning my entire life and the way I have always approached new topics or projects is to watch others either build something I am interested in, or explain it to me with visuals.
 I am a very visually guided learner.
-I turned to YouTube and introduced the topic to myself with this video
+I turned to YouTube and introduced the topic to myself with this video:
 <br> > [Beginners Guide To Web Scraping with Python - All You Need To Know](https://youtu.be/QhD015WUMxE?si=LqAna1kFAnqY-k3q)

 - Before attempting to scrape the [support.optisigns.com](https://support.optisigns.com/hc/en-us), I wanted to do some tests and document my results.
 I'm going to attempt and scrape some simple websites and return a markdown version of the content without issue, then build up to the desired 30+ amount requested in the instructions.